Codewithsayanjib/Real-estate-valuation-prediction/README.md

 Welcome to my first end-to-end Machine Learning project — a **web application** that predicts **real estate price per unit area** based on various property features from the **Taiwan housing market** 📊.

-This project is part of my transition from data analysis to machine learning, inspired by Krish Naik Sir's course.
+This project is part of my transition from data analysis to machine learning.
 I wanted to move beyond theory and apply what I learned in a practical, deployable way — and this is the result!

 ---